CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 - Actively writing since June, 2021
 - Over 100,000 unique visitors
 - Got me invited to be interviewed on Views on Vue (podcast) which eventually lead to me being a co-host on the show.

-## Interview questions

-- Do developer advocates get a monthly budget to use on AI-related research?

-  i.e. I'd like to explore Hugging Face Inference Endpoint benchmarks.
-	  - Is it cheaper to run a single, cheap machine for my tasks?
-Should I spawn a single powerful machine and run my code against that?
-Should I spawn multiple instances of a cheap machine, expensive machine?
-I'd love to see which of these solutions is the 1. cheapest, 2. fastest, 3. least complex.

-## Misc.
-Tips

-"**We** is absolutely appropriate within the S of the STAR method - painting the picture - but afterwards, make sure it's only **I**.
-Amazon is interviewing me, not my team."

-Committed to giving a response within 5 business days of the interview.

 ## Stories